expo/expo/docs/pages/workflow/using-libraries.md

 <ConfigReactNative>

-If your project does not support [Expo Prebuild](/workflow/prebuild) then you cannot use [config plugins](/guides/config-plugins).
-You can either [adopt Expo Prebuild](/guides/adopting-prebuild) or setup and configure each library manually by following any additional setup guides in the respective module's npm page.
+If your project does not support [Expo Prebuild](/workflow/prebuild) then you won't be able to use [config plugins](/guides/config-plugins).
+You can either [adopt Expo Prebuild](/guides/adopting-prebuild) or setup and configure each library manually by following any additional setup guides from the respective module's website or README.

 </ConfigReactNative>